opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

         ---

         ==**Overall Function**==
-        This resource ensures that the OpenVPN profile configuration file is created on the server, securely downloads it to the local system, and removes it when no longer needed.
+        This file ensures that the OpenVPN profile configuration file is created on the server, securely downloads it to the local system, and removes it when no longer needed (when the `terraform destroy` command is run).
 It integrates waiting, remote command execution, and local file operations seamlessly within the Terraform workflow.

     ??? tip "The `provider.tf` file"